 Needless to say, Kolkata receives hordes of travellers each month from all over for the city has something to tell about India.
 But Kolkata is an acquired taste and that is what I'd like to discuss.

-We associate Kolkata mainly with the British but hey, it did have a culture before the British made it their port.
-What a contemporary traveler would see, is years before the British, years of the British and after it (the cosmopolitanism).
-So Kolkata is a guaranteed culture shock.
-A lot of the past has been preserved which gives the city a bit of a ghostly feel when the traffic dies down but don't be fooled, it is NOT a dead city.
+We associate Kolkata mainly with the British, but hey, it did have a culture before the British made it their port.
+What a contemporary traveller would see is the years before the British So Kolkata is a guaranteed culture shock.
+A lot of the past has been preserved which gives the city a bit of a ghostly feel when the traffic dies down, but don't be fooled, it is NOT a dead city.

-A common surprise would be to see that the city actually has very few Bengalis.
-It is a mixed bag between a lot of different communities and unlike the past where the Bengalis were dominant, it is not so now.
-The city has a little room for everyone; so when you're disgusted with the poverty, think of it as the city providing a haven for everyone who comes to her.
+People are often surprised to see that the city actually has very few Bengalis.
+It is a mixed bag with different communities and unlike the past where the Bengalis were dominant, it is not so now.
+The city has little room for everyone, so when you're disgusted with the poverty, think of it as the city providing a haven for everyone who comes to her.

 4. Bangla jaani na (I don't know Bengali)

 Bengalis absolutely love their food.
-In a way, you could say that we're a people that's obsessed with food.
-One has to make a choice between keeping up high-classery or getting to the streets and trying out all that's on offer.
+In a way, you could say that we're a people that is obsessed with food.
+You have to make the choice between holing up in expensive restaurants and getting getting out to explore everything that the streets have to offer.
 You cannot have puchka with mineral water, it just doesn't work that way.
-Bengali cuisine is the obvious choice but Kolkata is also known for its Chinese population so make sure you add that to your list.
+Bengali cuisine is the obvious choice but Kolkata is also known for its Chinese population, so make sure you add that to your list.